Skip to main content

 Multi-Factor Authentication (MFA)

-MFA is a security measure that adds an extra layer of protection to the login process by requiring users to verify their identity using a one-time code.
+MFA is a security measure that is part of the Element451 email/password authentication.
+MFA adds an extra layer of protection to the login process by requiring users to verify their identity using a one-time code.

 How MFA Works

-After entering their email and password, users will receive a one-time code via email.
+• After successfully entering their email and password, the user will receive a one-time code via email.
+The code is valid for 10 minutes.

 Benefits of MFA